Swinburne Research Stipend Scholarships

 Please follow the step-by-step application process.

-When completing your online application, at the Select a Scholarship option, please select Swinburne Research Scholarships.
+When completing your online application, at the Select a Scholarship option, you must select Swinburne Research Scholarships.

 Please ensure you attach the following supporting documentation to your application.

-Please note that incomplete applications may affect the final outcome.
+Please note that incomplete applications may not be considered.

-Current Swinburne PhD or integrated PhD students (including those who have already received an offer for candidature but have not yet enrolled):
+Current Swinburne PhD students (including those who have already received an offer for PhD candidature but have not yet enrolled):

 Please ensure you attach the following supporting documentation to your application.